A Small Scale Carbon-offset Project in Mangroves

 Mikoko Pamoja is a small scale carbon feasibility project in the South Coast of Kenya that aims at enhancing mangrove productivity and integrity by carrying out activities that benefit local communities and that could be eligible for attracting carbon investment.The project P.I.N was developed using Plan vivo standards.

-Initially the Project will protect 107 ha of mangrove forest at Gazi bay and replant 0.4 ha degraded forest per annum, over a Project time-scale of 20 years.
-Carbon capture through the Project is conservatively estimated at 3000 tonnes CO2 yr-1, which is derived from a mix of avoided deforestation, prevented forest degradation and reforestation activities.
-Through these activities, the Project expects to generate an estimated average of US$12,000 each year from sale of Carbon credits, enough to cover the project expenses and contribute to the needs of the local community.
+Initially the Project started by protecting 107 ha of mangrove forest at Gazi bay in addition to replanting 0.4 ha in the degraded areas per annum, over a Project time-scale of 20 years.
+Carbon capture through the Project is conservatively estimated at 2500 tonnes CO2 yr-1, which is derived from a mix of avoided deforestation, prevented forest degradation and reforestation activities.
+Through these activities, the Project generates an estimated income from the sale of Carbon credits, enough to cover the project expenses and contribute to the needs of the local community.